mike99mac/minimy-mike99mac/hardware/README.md

   - Panel 1: 26.00"
   - Panel 2: 19.17"
   - Panel 3: should be exactly 14.56" (assuming 2 kerfs of 0.125")
-- Cut each panel on the CNC machine.
+- Run jobs Panel1, Panel2 and Panel3 on the CNC machine.
   - **Before removing the panel from the clamps**, verify the dados are wide enough to fit the plywood!
   - When completed, there should be 8 panels each 19.875" wide
 - Cut two sides and dividers from the last panel on the table saw